duochanatharvard/TC-SST/README.md

 Matlab and Fortran scripts associated with the paper "Correcting 19th and 20th-century sea surface temperatures improves simulations of Atlantic hurricane activity" by Duo Chan, Gabriel A. Vecchi, Wenchang Yang, and Peter Huybers.

 Most of these codes are [Matlab](https://www.mathworks.com/products/matlab.html).m files.
 We provide a script [here](Main.m) for quick reproduction of our results starting from HadISST1b sea surface temperature estimates and tracked cyclones in GFDL-HiRAM simulations.
 These results include all statistics, figures, and tables in the main text and supplements.
-With all data and metadata downloaded, this step can be finished within 5 minutes on a 2019 version of MacBook Pro with 2.8GHz Intel Core i7 CPUs and 16GB 2133 MHz LPDDR3 memory.
+With all data and metadata downloaded, the computation can be finished within 5 minutes on a 2019 version of MacBook Pro with 2.8GHz Intel Core i7 CPUs and 16GB 2133 MHz LPDDR3 memory.

 If you intend to reproduce the full analysis, which includes generating the HadISST1b ensemble and running AMIP simulations using GFDL-HiRAM, please find more details in [later sections](#full-analysis) of this page.